cybriq/proc/README.md

 ### For developers:

-To bump patch version and make a commit, install the program in [bumper/](./bumper), run with the commit string after the command.
+To make nice tagged versions with the version number in the commit as well as matching to the tag, there is a tool called [bumper](./bumper) that bumps the version to the next patch version (vX.X.PATCH), embeds this new version number into [version.go](./version.go) with the matching corresponding git commit hash.
+This will make importing this library at an exact commit much more human.

+In addition, it makes it easy to make a nice multi line commit message as many repositories request in their CONTRIBUTION file by replacing ` -- ` with two carriage returns.

 To install:

     go install ./bumper/.